Sheila McNeill

-Sheila Diane McNeill (born February 15, 1943) is an American politician from Georgia.
+Sheila M. McNeill (February 15, 1943 – August 5, 2024) was an American politician from Georgia.
 McNeill was a Republican member of the Georgia State Senate for the 3rd district.

 Political career

 McNeill was elected to the Georgia State Senate for the 3rd district.
-She is vice chair of the natural resources and the environment committee, secretary of the veterans, military and homeland security committee and a member of the education and youth committee and the state institutions and property committee.
+She was vice chair of the natural resources and the environment committee, secretary of the veterans, military and homeland security committee and a member of the education and youth committee and the state institutions and property committee.

+Personal life

+McNeill and her husband, Arlie, resided in Kings Bay, Georgia.
+They had one daughter and four grandchildren.